Skip to main content

 jenkins-operator-6c89d97d4f-r474w 1/1 Running 0 1m

-You can now request instances of Jenkins.
+You can now request a Jenkins.
 Create a file in the root directory called resource-request.yaml with the following contents:

 resource-request.yaml